mircealungu/Polite/README.md

     king Arthur := Polite Hero, named: 'King Arthur'. king Arthur, beat the hell out of: (the bad guys) and save: (the lady).

+There is one other important things about Polite: it is built on top of Smalltalk so all the power, and meta-power of that language is available.

 See more at: http://scg.unibe.ch/research/Polite

 Installation